Danack/FunctionTypes/function_type_rfc.md

 ```

-Although they are not used in the definition of a function type, the parameter names are required in the function type definition, to allow function types to be compatible with calling by named parameters.
+Although they are not used in the definition of a callable type, the parameter names are required in the callable type definition, to allow callable types to be compatible with calling by named parameters.
 See note on 'syntax choice'.

-## Function type + autoloading
+## callable type + autoloading

-When a function type is used as a parameter, return or property type and that type is not already loaded, the autoloader is called.
-If the function type is failed to be loaded, an error message would be shown.
+When a callable type is used as a parameter, return or property type and that type is not already loaded, the autoloader is called.
+If the callable type is failed to be loaded, an error message would be shown.

-Note because it's not possible to tell the different between a class type and function type, the error message for failure to load a symbol should be changed from:
+Note because it's not possible to tell the different between a class type and callable type, the error message for failure to load a symbol should be changed from:

 ```
 Fatal error: Uncaught Error: Class 'foo' not found in